-With the Business Gold card, you’re looking at an annual fee of $295.
+With the Business Gold card, you’re looking at an annual fee of $295 (See Rates and Fees).
 While this is higher than the Ink Business Preferred, you may request additional cards for employees with a no annual fee option.

 As with the Ink Business Preferred, the Amex Business Gold also allows you to set spending limits on employee cards.